API v1#

 GET /system/checkProcess#

-Checks the hearbeats of the various processes
+Checks the heartbeats of the various processes

-Checks the hearbeats of the various processes.
+Checks the heartbeats of the various processes.

 Status Codes: